Henri Jules Jean Geoffroy, A Drawing Lesson in Primary School (1893).

 A cast drawing class at Cornell University (1895).

 Regardless of what you’re trying to train, the simple act of attempting it over and over again will eventually train it.
 But relying on that is so old school, especially when you’re learning on your own.

 Hacking your training is done by separately and progressively training discrete areas of the larger process.
 When it comes to Sight-Size, that means practicing reproducing simple shapes in their exact size.
 Over time the shapes would become more complex and perhaps larger.
 And while you can do it entirely on your own, I provide numerous exercises to help you in the book An Accurate Eye.

-As you might expect, one-to-one exercises will not do for training your comparative eye.
-Instead, you need exercises that ask you to scale the images, at times reducing and at other times enlarging.
+As you might expect, doing exercises with your subject and artwork at a one-to-one scale will not do for training your comparative eye.
+Instead, you need exercises that ask you to scale the images proportionally – at times reducing and at other times enlarging.
 For example, you might draw a few rectangles and then attempt to reduce or enlarge them by a third, using only your eye to find the scaled dimensions.

 You’ll also need a way to confirm that your scaled attempts are accurate.
 That way is a standard or a key.

 When in Sight-Size your subject and drawing are at a one-to-one scale, so your subject is also your standard (or key).
 That cannot work when comparative measuring because the scales are different.
 Therefore, you’ll need to check your attempt by using a key that is not only in perfect proportion to your source, it also has to be at the exact size of your drawing.

 Here again, you can train your comparative eye entirely on your own by creating simple and progressively more complex exercises along with their keys.
 But why do that when I can help?
 That help is what I present in the book, A Comparative Eye.